 One of my favorite jams is Apple Maple Jam is from a past Ball Blue Book but can also be found here: Apple Maple Jam.
 The original recipe calls for 1 teaspoon of cinnamon.
 That is a little strong for me so I only use 1/2 teaspoon.

 I was recently in the North Carolina mountains during apple season and bought lots of local varieties.
-I think the best jam is made with a variety of apples.
-Another good way to use this jam is to mix some with Dijon mustard, spread on a pork tenderloin, then roast.
+This jam is best when made with a variety of apples and real maple syrup.

 The garden has been put to rest.
 It has been really good to us this year; potatoes, corn, peppers, melons, beans, herbs, berries and so many tomatoes that this summer I must have broken some kind of record for eating tomato sandwiches.
 I think I ate at least one every day.